 3.3 Most Prolific Indian Authors

-Tables 3 shows the leading 10 researchers working on Metal-Organic Hybrid (MOH) investigations in India represent nearly equal importance using the metrics of productivity and research impact.
+Table 3 shows the leading 10 researchers working on Metal-Organic Hybrid (MOH) investigations in India represent nearly equal importance using the metrics of productivity and research impact.
 In terms of publications, the leading researchers are Kumar Abhinav and Maji Tapas Kumar.
-In terms of citations, the leading researchers are Banerjee Rahul, Deep Akash and GhoshSujit K. All of these researchers are very highly cited internationally and their research is often cited by researchers worldwide, which shows how significant their research is.
-Significant research institutes include, Lucknow University and Jawaharlal Nehru Centre for Advanced Scientific Research, IISER Pune, IISER Kolkata, IITs which then indicates the wide research community across the country.
-The h- index of Indian authors range from 34 to 91, indicating consistent publication of very high quality research.
+In terms of citations, the leading researchers are Banerjee Rahul, Deep Akash and Ghosh Sujit K. All of these researchers are very highly cited internationally, and their research is often cited by researchers worldwide, which shows how significant their research is.
+Significant research institutes include Lucknow University and Jawaharlal Nehru Centre for Advanced Scientific Research, IISER Pune, IISER Kolkata, and IITs, which then indicates the wide research community across the country.
+The h- h-index of Indian authors ranges from 34 to 91, indicating consistent publication of very high-quality research.

 Table 3.
 Most prolific Indian Authors (Top 10 Only)